TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-11-5.rst

 ==============

 This is a maintenance release for TYPO3 11.5.
-Next EXT:solr feature release for TYPO3 11.5 will be 11.6.0, it will contain support for Apache Solr 9 and some breaking improvements.

 ..  note::
     This change requires the database schema update, due of database schema change from `pull-request #3880 <https://github.com/TYPO3-Solr/ext-solr/pull/3880>`__